SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

     cd -
     ./GenerateProjectFiles.bat

+*If you see any errors about `NODEJS NOT FOUND` then please do the fix described in [the NODEJS version issue troubleshooting section](https://github.com/SpeculativeCoder/UnrealEngine-HTML5-ES3/blob/main/TROUBLESHOOTING.md#when-running-generateprojectfilesbat-you-see-node_js-not-found).
+You should be able to run `./GenerateProjectFiles.bat` after making the fix and no NODEJS errors should occur.*

-Open ``UE4.sln`` in Visual Studio.
-You may see a popup asking if it is OK to upgrade some .NET programs to 4.8.
-You can accept this in each case (I typically click the "do this for all" checkbox to get through this quicker).
+Open `UE4.sln` in Visual Studio.

+*You may see a popup asking if it is OK to upgrade some .NET programs to 4.8.
+You can accept this in each case (I typically click the "do this for all" checkbox to get through this quicker).*

 You first need to add the HTML5LauncherHelper project to the solution... to do this you can Right Click **Programs** then **Add -> Existing Project** then navigate to and select this project to add to the solution: ``Engine\Platforms\HTML5\Source\Programs\HTML5\HTML5LaunchHelper\HTML5LauncherHelper.csproj``.
 You may see the .NET 4.8 version upgrade again which you can accept.